distriqt/ANE-GooglePlayServices/README.md

 # Google Play Services

-A shared library ANE that includes the Google Play Services Client Library.
+This repository contains a series of shared extensions that includes the Google Play Services Client Library and the Firebase Core library.

-This is to be used in combination with the distriqt native extensions.
+These are designed to be used in combination with the distriqt native extensions, however can be used as a dependency by any extension.

 ## The Google Play services client library

 The client library contains the interfaces to the individual Google services and allows you to obtain authorization from users to gain access to these services with their credentials.

 It also contains APIs that allow you to resolve any issues at runtime, such as a missing, disabled, or out-of-date Google Play services APK.